luaysuarna/signnow-ruby/README.md

 Requirements
 =====

-This gem requires Ruby 1.9 and faces version 2 of Paymill's API.
+This gem requires at least Ruby 1.9 and faces version 1 of SignNow's API.

 Bugs
 ======